engine

 Flag Description Values

---engine STRING Force a specific container engine docker, podman
+--engine STRING Force a specific container engine docker, podman, lima

 Auto-Detection Behavior